 - The musicians sit in a circle and we go around the circle asking each musician if they would like to suggest a tune.
 They have the option of leading the tune or asking someone else to lead it (usually a fiddler).
 If a musician doen't have tune in mind they can just pass it on the the next person.
 Requests from the listeners are taken if they are in the right key.

 - We are open minded about the type of music played but we have a strong preference for old-time (click here for a list).
 Carter Family songs are heard frequently as well as modern compositions in the old-time style (think John Hartford, Norman Blake, etc.).
 Bluegrass sneaks in at times as does the occasional Woody Guthrie or Johnny Cash or other "folkie" or "country" song.
-You won't hear any Taylor Swift or the like.
+You probably won't hear any progressive bluegrass and certainly NO Taylor Swift or the like.

 About the Jam